kennytm/dbgen/CLI.md

     | SQLite3     | No                                                              |
     | TransactSQL | No                                                              |

+    Backslashes in template strings are always ignored, regardless of this setting.

+* `-k «N»`, `--files-count «N»`

+    (Deprecated) Number of data files to generate.

+* `-n «N»`, `--inserts-count «N»`

+    (Deprecated) Number of INSERT statements per file to generate.

 * `--last-file-inserts-count «N»`

-    In the last data file, generate *N* INSERT statements instead of the value given by `--inserts-count`.
+    (Deprecated) In the last data file, generate *N* INSERT statements instead of the value given by `--inserts-count`.

 * `--last-insert-rows-count «N»`

-    In the last INSERT statement of the last data file, generate *N* rows instead of the value given by `--rows-count`.
+    (Deprecated) In the last INSERT statement of the last data file, generate *N* rows instead of the value given by `--rows-count`.

-    These two options allow one to fine-tune the actual rows count of the table.
+    These four options provide an alternative way to specify the total number of rows.
+But they are more difficult to manage, and are no longer recommended since v0.8.0.

 * `--time-zone «TZ»`